information-safety/information-safety.github.io/_posts/2023-10-31-security-differently.md

 For a while, I've been seeing evidence that cybersecurity, especially traditional security, has been stagnant; adding security controls hasn't appreciably improved outcomes and we continue to struggle with basic problems like vulnerabilities. (as Cyentia discovered and reported in its [Prioritization to Prediction](https://www.cyentia.com/pithy-p2p/) series, organizations of all sizes only fix about 10% of their vulnerabilities in any given month)

-Many organizations have accumulated 20+ years of security policies, standards, and controls, without significantly removing rules that may no longer be needed, and organizations of all sizes continue to experience security breches.
+Many organizations have accumulated 20+ years of security policies, standards, and controls, without significantly removing rules that may no longer be needed, and organizations of all sizes continue to experience security breaches.

 Safety faced a similar problem 10-15 years ago.
 Safety scientists and practitioners saw that security outcomes were stagnant and looked for new approaches.
 One of these, *Safety Differently*, was created by notable safety science academic Sidney Dekker in 2012.
 It was part of the emerging acknowledgement that the traditional method of avoiding accidents through policies, procedures, and controls was no longer driving improvements in safety.